Ajlee-BI/SAN-Parking-Vehicle-Analysis/README.md

 - Source system (Chauntry, FlashValet, or SKIDATA)

 **Key Challenge: SKIDATA Transaction Structure**
 One of the biggest challenges during this phase was handling SKIDATA’s unique table design.
-Unlike the other vendors, SKIDATA records up to four rows for a single parking transaction because it logs each step in the parking process separately and each row stores a revenue amount but the only one that has an actual number besides zero.
+Unlike the other vendors, SKIDATA records up to four rows for a single parking transaction because it logs each step in the parking process separately and each row stores a revenue amount, but the transaction stage is the only record that contains the actual revenue amount, while all other stages input a zero for revenue, making the table unnecessarily elongated

 Each row is labeled with a MovementTypeDesig, which indicates the stage of the transaction.
 The sequence can vary depending on how the customer interacts with the system.
 For example:

 If a customer pays at the pay station before driving to the gate, the sequence looks like:
 (Entry → Transaction → Exit)

-If a customer drives to the gate and is rejected before paying, the sequence may look like:
+If a customer drives to the and pays at the gate, the sequence may look like:
 (Entry → Rejection → Exit → Transaction)

 To standardize the data, we transformed SKIDATA’s multi-row structure into a single-row format by using SQL lead and lag functions, combined with a WHERE clause to filter only rows that represented complete transactions.
 This approach effectively pivoted the data, turning sequential movement events into columns.
 Careful mapping of MovementTypeDesig values was essential to ensure every transaction was accurately reconstructed and aligned within the unified schema.

-- Include Image of 1 complete transaction highlighted to show the 4 rows
-- Include an image afterwards to show the pivoted / elongated table.

 # 3) Monthly_TXN_Sample Table

 **Purpose:** Create a **statistically valid**, per-lot monthly sample of transactions used to estimate **average vehicle value by parking lot**.

 ### Source & Stratification
-- Pulls a directy copy of transactions and parking lot locations from **`PROD_GOLD.PARKING.FACT_PARKING & PROD_GOLD.PARKING.DIM_PARKINGATTRIBUTES`**.
+- Pulls a direct copy of transactions and parking lot locations from **`PROD_GOLD.PARKING.FACT_PARKING & PROD_GOLD.PARKING.DIM_PARKINGATTRIBUTES`**.
 - Stratifies by **`CARPARKLOCATION`** (e.g., T1 Plaza, T2 Plaza, T1 Valet, T2 Valet).

 ### Statistical Design